ss303/VIR_WiDS_Team-Ganglia/README.md

 * What are some of the limitations of your model?
 * What would you do differently with more time/resources?
-  Try out more different models.
+  *Try out more different models, espeically with the new training data set.
 * What additional datasets or techniques would you explore?

 ---